2007 Brazilian Grand Prix: Background

-Repair of the circuit

 For the event, the largest-scale repairs in the last 35 years were carried out at the Autódromo José Carlos Pace, to fundamentally solve problems with the track surface.
 The existing asphalt was entirely replaced.
 At the same time, the pit lane entrance was enhanced to improve safety.
 To facilitate the work, the circuit was closed and no events were held in the five months immediately preceding the race.

-Driver change
+On 17 October, Companhia Paulista de Trens Metropolitanos (CPTM) began to operate the new station of the Line C, Autódromo, near the circuit.
+The Line C had been extended to improve the access between the center of São Paulo and southern region of the Greater São Paulo including the circuit.
+As a result, 7,100 spectators used this new station on Sunday, 21 October alone, and 18,000 or more spectators in total from Friday to Sunday.

 Alexander Wurz retired from Formula One at the end of the Chinese GP.
 He was replaced at Williams-Toyota by the Japanese driver Kazuki Nakajima, son of former F1 driver Satoru.
 As a result, three Japanese drivers were entered into a Grand Prix for the first time since the 1995 Japanese Grand Prix.

-Standings

-Prior to the race, championship leader Lewis Hamilton (107 points) was 4 points ahead of second placed driver, Fernando Alonso (103 points).
-Kimi Räikkönen (100 points) was 7 points behind the leader.
+Prior to the race, championship leader Lewis Hamilton (107 points) was four points ahead of second placed driver, Fernando Alonso (103 points).
+Kimi Räikkönen (100 points) was seven points behind the leader.
 This was the first three-way title fight in the final race of the F1 season since the 1986 Australian Grand Prix, which saw Alain Prost become champion, ahead of Nigel Mansell and Nelson Piquet.